 - The Galleria Outlet Centre in Hatfield, Hertfordshire, has more than 80 shops and food outlets, most of them familiar high street brands.
 The center's facilities include an Amazon Locker service where you can pick up or return goods from the online retailer.
 There's a jungle-themed adventure playground for children - with a cafe where adults can rest from their exhausting shopping - and a multi-screen movie theater.

 - Bicester Village near Oxford is world-famous, attracting visitors from all over Europe and the Far East to its huge collection of designer outlets.
 Bicester Village even has its own rail station making it very easy to reach from London.

 - Gunwharf Quays in the middle of buzzy Portsmouth Harbour is beside Portsmouth's outstanding Spinnaker Tower.
 Even if you're not in the mood to shop, the area, also near Portsmouth Historic Dockyard and the Mary Rose Museum, is a great place to hang out on a sunny day.

-- Swindon Designer Outlet in Wiltshire.
-Lots of famous brands and a specialty in childrens' wear.
+- Swindon Designer Outlet in Wiltshire has lots of famous brands and a specialty in children's' wear.
 To keep the kids happy, they have kiddie rides, little - and safe - "self drive" cars for kids and a towering climbing wall.

 - Clarks Village in Somerset is not far from the shoe manufacturer's headquarters in Street, Somerset - (yes that's really the name of a place).The center has outlets for a number of fashion manufacturers but, as you might imagine, you can get some great factory outlet bargains on Clark's shoes.